karlabarcellos/karlabarcellos.github.io/_pages/about.md

 Karla Barcellos is an economist with extensive experience leading research, and statistical and econometric analysis on macroeconomics and social issues.
 She holds a bachelor's degree in economics and a master’s degree in public administration.

 Karla is a data expert with 10 years of experience in research and data analysis in Mexico and Canada.
-She is currently working as a Senior Data Architect and Data Scientist at the BC Public Agency.
+She is currently working as a Senior Data Architect and Data Scientist.

 Additionally, she loves learning.
 She is constantly reading and writing about economics, data, new software, and technologies.